 The Title IX Office also collaborates with other University offices, such as the Safe Office, the Office of the Dean of Students, and Office of Wellbeing, to offer awareness campaigns and prevention programs that seek to promote positive and healthy behaviors that foster healthy, mutually respectful relationships, encourage safe bystander intervention, and seek to change behavior and social norms in healthy and safe directions.

-Reports of sexual misconduct should be reported to the University's Title IX Office: Tanya L. Jachimiak, JD, Title IX Coordinator, 336-716-9089 or 336-758-7258. jachimtl@wfu.edu or titleixcoordinator@wfu.edu The office is located at room 307 Reynolda Hall.
+Reports of sexual misconduct should be reported to the University's Title IX Office: Aishah Casseus, JD, Title IX Coordinator, 336-758-7258. casseua@wfu.eduor titleixcoordinator@wfu.edu The office is located at room 307 Reynolda Hall.